<Home/Articles/How to avoid using single-use plastics on vacation

 Assemble a simple survival kit

-• A strong fabric shopping bag, even better if it’s one you can fold up small, is indispensable.
-Plastic bags are a major pollutant in many parts of the world so brandish your reusable version with pride.
+• Don’t forget a reusable shopping bag.
+A sturdy fabric tote, especially one that folds up small, is a must-have.
+Plastic bags are a major environmental hazard in many parts of the world, so show off your sustainable side with a reusable one.

 reusable shopping bag